isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     };

 There are many variants of the singleton idea.
-That's part of the problem.
+That’s part of the problem.

 ##### Note

-If you don't want a global object to change, declare it `const` or `constexpr`.
+If you don’t want a global object to change, declare it `const` or `constexpr`.

 ##### Exception

-You can use the simplest "singleton" (so simple that it is often not considered a singleton) to get initialization on first use, if any:
+You can use the simplest “singleton” (so simple that it is often not considered a singleton) to get initialization on first use, if any:

     X& myX()
     {